 Dashboard

 The new interface includes a Dashboard where you can save articles, searches, and create journal alerts.
-This is similar to the existing "Folder" in the Classic EBSCO interface.
+This is similar to the "Folder" option in the Classic EBSCO interface.
 You can sign in or create an account by clicking on "MyEBSCO" in the upper right corner.

 The new Discovery interface includes a text-to-speech option so you can listen to articles.